esmBot/esmBot/docs/setup.md

 If you would like to use the SQLite database, no configuration is needed and you can move on to the next step.

-If you would like to use the PostgreSQL database, view the setup instructions [here](https://docs.esmbot.net/postgresql) and come back here when you're finished.
+If you would like to use the PostgreSQL database, view the [PostgreSQL setup instructions](https://docs.esmbot.net/postgresql) and come back here when you're finished.

 ---